Floor to Ceiling Curtains: A Complete Guide

 - ENSURE PERFECT INSULATION: If you need total insulation from light to be able to catch some sleep during daytime hours, blackout floor-to-ceiling curtains are highly recommended as they’re uniquely equipped to prevent light leaks through top and bottom edges of the panels.
 Also, for sleeping well through an extra cold night, they will provide better insulation than a window-sized curtain.

 Furthermore, because full-sized windows are notorious warmth stealers in winter, having them covered from all sides will save you some sleep shivers.
-Similarly, if wall-sized glass windows overlooking your patio offer you a covetable sun-kissed living room but leave you begging for respite from the heat and the glare, ceiling-to-floor lined drapery can save the day.
+Similarly, if wall-sized glass windows or sliding glass doors overlooking your patio offer you a covetable sun-kissed living room but leave you begging for respite from the heat and the glare, ceiling-to-floor lined drapery can save the day.

 Picking the Right Length for Floor-to-Ceiling Drapes